mgreenberry/MS2-Smart-Associates/README.md

 #### contact-us
 * This page contains 1 section as follows: -
   1. A contact form with 'First Name', 'Last Name', 'Email Address', 'confirm Email Address' and 'Message' fields.
 This allows the user to input their information and find out more details, ask questions about the business.
 * There are 2 call-out buttons under this form.
 The first button **Reset** resets the form in case of user input error.
 The second button **Submit** allows the user to send their form to the business.
-On doing this there email will be sent to the business.
+On doing this their email will be sent to the business.
 Users will need to provide information in all fields, with a valid @ email address in order to be able to submit forms.
 This allows the business to only recieve valid customer comments.

 #### 404
 * This page is not linked to any other page in the website